Self-Assessment

 Research suggests that ego resilience can develop over time.
 Fredrickson and colleagues (2003) found that cultivating positive emotions builds resilience resources.
 Practices like seeking new experiences, maintaining social connections, and developing emotional awareness can strengthen your adaptive capacity.
 Resilience is not a fixed trait.
 It responds to life experience and intentional effort.

 Most resilience scales measure how well you cope after adversity.
-The ER89 measures something broader: your general flexibility and resourcefulness across all situations, not just stressful ones.
+Ego resilience measures something broader: your general flexibility and resourcefulness across all situations, not just stressful ones.
 It captures your everyday adaptability, curiosity, and social fluency, as well as your ability to recover from setbacks.
 Think of it as measuring your psychological agility rather than just your ability to endure difficulty.